paul-mannino/vscode-create-test-file/README.md

 with `spec/foo/bar/filename_spec.rb`.
 These settings can be customized for each filetype, and you may create multiple path mappers if you have multiple conventions for where you create tests.

-## Installation

-This extension is in early alpha, so for now, you can only install from source.
-Steps:
-* Navigate to your vscode extensions folder (generally, this will be `%USERPROFILE%\.vscode\extensions` on Windows, `~/.vscode/extensions` on Mac and Linux)
-* Clone this repo into the directory
-* Navigate into the cloned directory and run `npm install` followed by `npm run compile`
-* Restart VSCode

 ## Configuration

 ```javascript